Feyerabend/vm/jvm1/README.md

 }
 ```

-The 'constant pool' is used by other entries in the file.
+The 'constant pool' is used by other entries in the class.
 This becomes more clear as
 we parse the rest.

+### more information

-If we try to convert even more with another reader 'classread.py'
+If we try to convert even more with another reader 'classread.py' we get:
-we get:

 ```console
 > python3 classread.py -v -i Mul.class